gooftime/drag_to_expand/README.md

             // @required Widget inside GestureDetector used to open and close a child
             draggable: Center(child: Text('drag to open')),

-            // If you want the draggable to be changed when it's opened - set this parameter, default null
+            // If you want the draggable to be changed when it's opened - define this parameter, by default it's null.
             draggableWhenOpened: Center(child: Text('close')),

             // @required Just child